Compliance with Dept. of Health Guidelines

 “This camp must comply with the regulations of the Massachusetts Department of Public Health (105 CMR 430) and be licensed by the Lexington Board of Health.
 Information on these regulations can be obtained at (617) 983-6761” or https://www.mass.gov/lists/recreational-camps-for-children-community-sanitation

 Emergency care procedures are performed by registered nurses.
 The camp physician establishes the medical protocol for treating mildly ill campers and serious emergencies.
 Each camper must have a physical form signed by a physician, with current immunization records, by April 1.
-Camper prescriptions must be given to a camp staff member in the original labeled container.
+Camper prescriptions must be given to the nurse or a camp staff member in the original labeled container.
 A parent/guardian written note requesting that camp medical personnel administer the medication during the camp day must accompany the medication.
 We will contact you to confer about your camper if they become ill at camp and requires additional care.

 Sunscreen & Insect Repellant